13 December 2020

 Who was General Stuart Heintzelman? by Ann Tündern-Smith

 The first refugees from World War II in Europe to be brought to Australia by the Government came on a US Army ship, crewed by the US Navy.
 As such, it carried the prefix USAT, for United States Army Transport.
-Here is the story of the man behind the rest of its name.
+Here is the story of the man behind the remainder of the name.

 Stuart Heintzelman was the son of a military man, Charles Stuart Heintzelman, and a grandson of an American Civil War General, Samuel Peter Heintzelman.
 Samuel Heintzelman had married a Margaret Stuart, explaining his son's middle name and his grandson's first name.